Login / Register

 Hanukkah ended on Sunday, but, brisket season continues.
 Robin Wachner, who as director of communications for the OC Fair & Event Center is something of an expert on deep-fried everything, made her family’s traditional 3-Hour Brisket over the holiday.

 Wachner’s recipe is from her paternal grandmother, Lillian Zohn née Rosenfeld, who got it from her mother, Wachner’s great-grandmother—though as is often the case with heirloom recipes, the family doesn’t know how exactly how far back it goes.
-“It’s something I always want my mother to make when I visit her in Florida,” says Wachner, who lives in East Orange with her husband and son.
+“It’s something I always want my mother to make when I visit her in Florida,” says Wachner, who lives in North Tustin with her husband and son.

 It’s easy to see why this particular preparation has persisted in the family food lexicon.
 Loads of rich, beefy-tomatoey sauce, chunky carrots and potatoes, and ultra-tender brisket slices make a delicious one-pot meal.
 You can serve with crusty bread, but Wachner’s family also serves kasha varnishkes, the classic buckwheat groat-farfalle side dish, because, well, sometimes potatoes aren’t quite enough starch.
 (Use the recipe on the medium-granulation Wolff’s Kasha box—so good.)